ZachSaucier/Just-Read/README.md

 > **Note that this is a Premium-only feature.**

-You can do this by going to "Options" -> "Additional options" -> "Additional features" and clicking the "Use JR's auto-scroll functionality" option.
+You can do this by going to "Options" -> "Additional features" and clicking the "Use JR's auto-scroll functionality" option.
 This will automatically scroll the article once you open it in Just Read.
 It also creates a "Pause scroll" button at the bottom right of Just Read.
 You can customize the speed of the auto-scroll by editing the box below this option.

 *[Back to FAQ question list](https://github.com/ZachSaucier/Just-Read/#faq)*